-The offer was introduced over the school summer holidays to encourage families and groups to spend time exploring the city to make most of events, shops and restaurants.
+The offer was introduced over the school summer holidays to encourage families and groups to spend time exploring the city by bus, to access a range of events, shops and restaurants.

 Over 26,000 tickets were sold during the initial nine-week trial to end of September.
 The trial has since been adapted to be a weekend only product and extended into 2023.